 Hepatitis C is normally attributable to a virus.
 It can be acquired by any individual who is alcohol dependent or a drug addict.
 People with been poisoned or have problems with other forms of illnesses are also more prone to have Hepatitis C. It is an ailment that is known to harm the liver.
 Any person who is afflicted with Hepatitis C will have an infected liver and will suffer the pain of various types of warning signs, so watch out for those.

-The human liver gets the biggest hit once the Hepatitis C virus strikes..
-The swelling will last for some time and could move on into chronic hepatitis.
+The human liver gets the biggest hit once the Hepatitis C virus strikes.
+The swelling will last for some time and could move on to chronic hepatitis.
 If someone arrives at the chronic stage of Hepatitis C, he or she might die ultimately as a result of liver failure.

 In many cases, a Hepatitis C patient has to undergo a liver transplant to switch the damaged liver with a healthy one.
 Accomplishing this will allow the patient to recuperate and avoid all the injuries and harm caused by the Hepatitis C virus.
 Thus, if you should or anyone you know is going through this health problem, be sure to talk to your doctor about the potential for getting a liver transplant.